jitpack-io/gradle-types/README.md

 # gradle-types

-Builds groovy source with different groovy versions and publishes each build as a separate jar:
+Builds a groovy project with different groovy versions and publishes each build as a separate jar:

  - gradle-types-1.0.pom
  - gradle-types-1.0.jar // default. groovy 2.4